Sinéad Magill, Palladium Managing Partner

 A Deeper Involvement of the Private Sector

 Major donors, such as USAID, the Australian Department for Foreign Affairs and Trade, and the UK Department for International Development, are already pursuing the above approaches.
 They should continue to do so.
 If successful, private sector investment for development will grow, will complement public initiatives, and will ultimately result in significant poverty reduction.
 But ideally, engaging in development will also change perceptions of the role of the private sector in society, shifting toward the realisation that making a profit is compatible with 'doing good', and that 'corporate social responsibility' can mean much more than traditional CSR initiatives ever have.

 Join Sinéad Magill at the Palladium Positive Impact Summit on June 25th in New York City.

-As Managing Partner for Europe, Middle East and Africa, Sinéad leads Palladium's donor funded business including delivery of the UK Governments Humanitarian and Stabilisation Operations program.
+As Managing Partner for Europe, Middle East and Africa, Sinéad leads Palladium's donor-funded business including delivery of the UK Government's Humanitarian and Stabilisation Operations program.
 Sinéad has over 15 years' experience leading governance, security, and justice programs.
-She played a key role in the DFID programming in Iraq and subsequently delivered programmes in Afghanistan, Palestine, Uganda, and Syria, during which time she founded one of the UK's leading stabilisation and recovery teams.
+She played a key role in the DFID programming in Iraq and subsequently delivered programs in Afghanistan, Palestine, Uganda, and Syria, during which time she founded one of the UK's leading stabilisation and recovery teams.
 A strong advocate for working parents and women, Sinéad was featured in Management Today's 35 Under 35 and won the Women of the Future Business Award.
 She has a BA Hons from Trinity College Dublin and a Master's in International Development from the London School of Economics.